-1. Introduction & Overview
+1 Introduction & Overview

 - 1.1 Epsom and Ewell Borough Council is responsible for making the decisions on the allocation of funds raised through the Community Infrastructure Levy (CIL).
 This will be achieved through an annual process.
 The aim of this Protocol is to ensure that the decision-making process for spending the levy is transparent. - 1.2 CIL is a levy that allows the Council to raise funds from developers in recognition of the fact that new development creates pressure on the borough's infrastructure.
 The purpose of the levy is to give councils more choice and flexibility in how they fund the infrastructure needed to support local growth. - 1.3 The majority of the funds collected are to be used for strategic projects, with 15% set aside for the 'Neighbourhood Portion' (subject to capping as per the CIL Regulations; and increasing to 25% where a neighbourhood plan is in place).
 5% of CIL receipts are used for administration.
-Different processes and principles govern the spending of the Strategic CIL funds and the Neighbourhood Portion, as set out in sections 2 and 3 of this Protocol. - 1.4 Allocation decisions are based on funds available at the end of the monitoring year, that is funds available as at 31 March of the year before decisions are made.
+Different processes and principles govern the spending of the Strategic CIL funds and the Neighbourhood Portion, as set out in sections 3 and 4 of this Protocol. - 1.4 To receive funding, all CIL spending applications must be for infrastructure, and must demonstrate a clear link to growth.
+Locations where there has been very little development will struggle to demonstrate this link.
+Applications for feasibility work are not an acceptable use of CIL. - 1.5 Allocation decisions are based on funds available at the end of the monitoring year, that is funds available as at 31 March of the year before decisions are made. - 1.6 The CIL officer will check whether you have provided the information that we will need to assess your application.
+For a project to be scored, all mandatory requirements on the relevant applications forms must be satisfied.
+If your application is found to be invalid, we may contact you with details of what's required/missing and how to submit this to us.